Filtered geometric lattices and Lefschetz Section Theorems over the tropical semiring: Lefschetz Section and Vanishing Theorems for -groups.

-Now, we argue as in Theorem~\ref{thm:filtgl} and Lemma~\ref{mlem:quillen}: To transition from $\PF^{>t}$ (which we understand already) to $\B^{>t}$, we remove the rays of $\PF^{>t}$ not in $\B^{>t}$ one by one according to decreasing rank.
+Now, we argue as in Theorem~\ref{thm:filtgl} and Lemma~\ref{mlem:quillen}: To transition from $\PF^{>t}$ (which we already understand) to $\B^{>t}$, we remove the rays of $\PF^{>t}$ not in $\B^{>t}$ one by one according to decreasing rank.